-Assessments are in the form of four papers - 1hr 30 minutes each.
+Assessments are in the form of four papers - 1hour 30 minutes each.

 A keen interest in mathematics and a logical mind.
 An excellent work ethic and an ability to work independently outside the classroom.
 Students need to have attained a grade 8 in their GCSE mathematics.
+GCSE Further Maths is desirable.